TouK/nussknacker/ui/client/README.md

 ## E2E (cypress) tests

 Background: Cypress is a framework for end-to-end frontend tests.
 It verifies correctness of results using captured image snapshots.
-It ran tests in browser connected to our frontend application at http://localhost:3000.
+It runs tests in browser connected to our frontend application at http://localhost:3000.
 It uses some variables available in `cypress.env.json` like credentials.

 > WARNING: Image snapshots are **OS** and even **resolution** dependent!
 Please add image snapshots captured on unified environment.